MicrosoftDocs/mixed-reality/mixed-reality-docs/unreal-uxt-ch5.md

 You're ready to move on to the final section of this tutorial where you'll learn how to correctly package and deploy the app to a device or emulator.

+> [!IMPORTANT]
+> We recommend that you update your project with the latest **[Unreal performance settings](performance-recommendations-for-unreal.md)** before deploying your application to a device or emulator.

 [Next Section: 6.
 Packaging & deploying to device or emulator](unreal-uxt-ch6.md)